 - AI-powered posting times: Learns when your audience is most active

-Starting at €19/month (about $20 USD), the Creator plan includes 4 social accounts and 2,500 AI credits.
-Each AI-generated post costs roughly 50-100 credits depending on length, giving you 25-50 AI-assisted posts per month.
+Starting at €19/mo (about $20 USD), the Creator plan includes 4 social accounts and 2,500 AI credits - roughly 25-50 AI-assisted posts per month depending on length.

 Best for Visual Content: Later